qdm12/latexdevcontainer/README.md

 ### Run inside GitHub Codespaces

-Remebere, if you are running this devcontainer inside a GitHub Codespace, you have to uncomment the following linse from the `docker-compose.yml` file:
+Remember, if you are running this devcontainer inside a GitHub Codespace, you have to uncomment the following linse from the `docker-compose.yml` file:

 ```diff